 5. Operating Systems (Linux, Windows)

 You need to master the Linux operating system.
-And in Linux, it’s mainly Kali Linux, which offers a wide range of pre-installed tools used for hacking, pen-testing, and bug hunting.
+In Linux, it’s mainly Kali Linux, which offers a wide range of pre-installed tools used for hacking, pen-testing, and bug hunting.

 6. Web Technologies (HTML, JS, PHP)